 Management's Responsibility for Internal Financial Controls

-Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants of India (ICAI').
-These responsibilities include the designimplementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the orderly and efficientconduct of its business includingadherence to company's policies the safeguarding ofits assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialinformation as required under the Act.
+The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants of India (the 'Guidance Note').
+Theseresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the orderly and efficientconduct of its business including adherence to Company's policies the safeguarding ofits assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialinformation as required under the Act.

 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
 We conducted our audit in accordancewith the Standards on Auditing prescribed under Section 143(10} of the Act and theGuidance Note to the extent applicable to an audit of internal financial controls.
-ThoseStandards and the Guidance Note require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether adequate internalfinancial controls over financial reporting was established and maintained and if suchcontrols operated effectively in all material respects.
+ThoseStandards and the Guidance Note require that we comply with the ethical requirements andplan and perform the audit to obtain reasonable assurance about whether adequate internalfinancial controls over financial reporting was established and maintained and if suchcontrols operated effectively in all material respects.

-Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial reporting and their operatingeffectiveness.
+Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
 Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
-The proceduresselected depend on the auditors' judgment including the assessment of the risks ofmaterial misstatement of the financialstatements whether due to fraud or error.
+The proceduresselected depend on the auditors' judgment including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemwith reference to financial statements.

-Meaning of Internal Financial Controls over Financial Reporting
+Meaning of Internal Financial Controls Over Financial Reporting

 A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
 A company's internal financial control over financialreporting includes those policies and procedures that

 Inherent Limitations of Internal Financial Controls Over Financial Reporting